Gå til indhold

 If you work with hazardous microorganisms in risk groups two, three or four, you must report this to Arbejdstilsynet.
 There may also be situations where you have an obligation to report work with materials that may entail exposure to microorganisms.

-Before a workplace can commence work with hazardous microorganisms – or biological agents, as they are also known – in risk groups two, three or four, this must first be reported to Arbejdstilsynet, the Danish Working Environment Authority.
-Notification must be submitted by no later than thirty days prior to the time at which work is to be commenced.
+Before a workplace can start work with hazardous microorganisms – or biological agents, as they are also known – in risk groups 2, 3 or 4, this must first be reported to Arbejdstilsynet, the Danish Working Environment Authority.
+The notification must be submitted no later than thirty days prior to the time at which work is to be started.

 Arbejdstilsynet does not have to approve the work, but will rather be reviewing your notification and acknowledge it.